WikiBox/sift3/README.md

 Verbosity 0: sift3 is silent.
 This is the default.

-Verbosity 1: sift3 tells when it shifts between reading (and celaring) dest and reading repo.
+Verbosity 1: sift3 tells when it shifts between reading (and clearing) dest and reading repo.

 Verbosity 2: sift3 tells you about what it does with every item in dest and repo.